jason-kerney/blog/_drafts/2024-08-12-pain-driven-development.md

 #### 7.1.3.
 Tip to Avoid Superficial Fixes ####

 A lot of the time we actually do not know what is causing the actual pain.
-We know the thing that is alerting it.
+We know the thing that is alerting us to it.
 In the first example it was my knee pain.
 But what do we do if we do not know where the pain comes from.
 How do we not implement a superficial fix?
-Both of these questions are answered the same ways.
+Both of these questions are answered in the same ways.

 There are two approaches that can help.

 1. Seek the help and guidance of a professional who is experienced with the type of pain you are experiencing.
 This is what I did in the first example, and the team did in the second example by hiring me.
 1. Try to make the pain worse without introducing new pain.
 This was not in any of my examples so let me give you a new one.
-It is contrived but built off a number of experiences.
+It is contrived but built off a number lived of experiences.
    * There is pain around deployment and the team tries an experiment to see if they can make the pain worse.
      1. Now there is pain around deployment and committing of code.
 However, the deployment pain is unchanged.
 This means the team's thought about where the pain was, was wrong.
 This change needs to be reverted and another experiment needs to be tried.
      1. Now there is pain around committing of code, and pain around deployment however the pain around deployment has increased.
 This means the team is closer to the source of the problem.
-However, it will be more complicated because it is effecting more systems.
-The next experiment the team needs to decide which pain they will try to increase.
+However, it will be more complicated because it is affecting more systems.
+The next experiment the team needs to decide is which pain they will try to increase.
-     1. Now there if pain around committing of code, but no pain around deployment.
+     1. Now there is pain around committing of code, but no pain around deployment.
 This is the trickiest of situations.
 Either the team has moved the pain closer to its origin or has inadvertently masked the pain.
 The change needs to be carefully inspected to see if it should have actually increased the deployment pain.
 If so, then the direction is most likely correct.
 The pain originated elsewhere and was manifesting in the deployment stage.
      1. The deployment hurts worse, but no new pains have popped up.
 The team is headed in the correct direction for finding the source of the pain.
 Now the team needs to decide if there is enough evidence to what is causing the pain or try another experiment.
 1. Once the pain is fixed watch for a new pain to appear.
-It may not appear right away but may be up to five iterations out.
+It may not appear right away and may be up to five iterations out.
 If the new pain appears, revert the change, and see if the new pain disappears as the old pain returns.
 If so then you solved a superficial problem.
 If not, re-apply the fix and now decide if this new pain is the worst.

 ### 7.2.
 A Negative Focus ###